4 Ways to Heal an Anxious Attachment Style

 Live your day with full energy without being anxious or carrying negative emotions.
 It helps the mind to cope with emotional needs and get rid of anxiety.

-• Practice meditation:
+- Practice meditation:

 One of the most popular and useful methods to deal with anxiety and heal anxious attachment is practising meditation.
-It calms you and helps you with your self-esteem.

 4.2 Change the Way of Thinking

-After all, we are but the product of our thoughts, aren’t we?
+After all, we are the product of our thoughts, aren’t we?
 If you change the way you think, you can also change the way you feel.
 This is also known as cognitive reframing.

 Next time when you are afraid that your partner leave you, just try to have a conversation with them.
 Don’t overthink about it and get yourself consumed by negative emotions.

-Assumption isn’t an answer.
-If you let them know how you feel, your bond can grow too.
+Assumption isn’t an answer, if you let them know how you feel, your bond can grow too.

 Oftentimes there is a wall of misunderstanding between two partners.
 One keeps thinking they might leave me if I show them my vulnerable side.
 It’s not true.